 - lung (n.)

 So called perhaps because in a cook pot lungs of a slaughtered animal float, while the heart, liver, etc., do not.
-Cf. also Portuguese leve "lung," from Latin levis "light;" Irish scaman "lungs," from scaman "light;" Welsh ysgyfaint "lungs," from ysgafn "light."
+Compare also Portuguese leve "lung," from Latin levis "light;" Irish scaman "lungs," from scaman "light;" Welsh ysgyfaint "lungs," from ysgafn "light."
 See also lights, pulmonary.
 Lung cancer attested from 1882.
 Lung-power "strength of voice" is from 1900.